In 2002 U.S. Fire Departments responded to a total of 1,687,500 fires...

 Many of these losses are preventable.
 On these pages, and in the links provided to various fire-prevention websites, we will outline some proven, common-sense precautions that will drastically reduce the chances that you or your loved ones will become the victims of a fire.

 "No child -not a single one- should suffer such an awful death, a death that can be prevented by parents who take the necessary precautions.
 Every parent and every caregiver with young children depending on them must take a few simple but important steps to prevent this tragedy.
-Even toddlers can be taught how to quickly respond in case of fire and adults need to know how they will escape with infants." -R. David Brown, U.S. Fire Administration, initiator of the Fire Safety Campaign for Babies and Toddlers.
+Even toddlers can be taught how to quickly respond in case of fire and adults need to know how they will escape with infants." -R. David Brown, U.S. Fire Administration

 By taking a few simple steps you can help keep your loved ones safe, greatly reduce the chance of a fire in your home, and ensure everyone has the best chance of escaping safely of a fire does occur.